Saebasol/Mintchoco_deprecated/README.md

 ## What is Heliotrope

-Heliotrope is a private API that handles hitomi.la using python and sanic framework.
+Heliotrope is a private API that handles hitomi.la, etc. using python and sanic framework.

 This is the main api used by Hiyobot